si2-urssi/website/content/workshops/berkeley.md

 - Introduce URSSI
 - Help attendees meet each other and understand their goals
-- Pilot some initial survey questions, and gather inputs about where it should be distributed
+- Pilot some initial survey questions, and gather inputs about where our survey should be distributed
-- Talk about the idea of ethnographic studies, and rather ideas on specific people and projects to study
+- Talk about the idea of ethnographic studies, and gather ideas on specific people and projects to study
-- Present a set of topics that think will be important to further study, as areas of work in our future institute
+- Present a set of topics that we think will be potential areas of work in a future institute
 - Identify a subset of these, plus additional topics that are potentially important to the community, to discuss further
 - Refine, merge, discard topics
 - Find who among the attendees might lead discussion on them